mozilla-mobile/firefox-ios/README.md

 Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for a specfic release use the version branch.
+For bug fixes and features for a specific release use the version branch.

 Getting involved
 ----------------